JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 1. `getKey()` is a method that returns a character that will be unique for this type provider.
    This can be any character, as long as it is unique, for example, PhpStorm uses hieroglyphs.
-   For the convenience of checking that, for example, the Incomplete type is a type obtained from your provider, you can use the `PhpCharBasedTypeKey` class in which you need to overload the `getKey()` method that returns a character.
+   For the convenience of checking that the Incomplete type is a type obtained from your provider, you can use the `PhpCharBasedTypeKey` class in which you need to overload the `getKey()` method that returns a character.
    In order to check that the type is created by your provider, it will be enough to call the `signed()` method, and in order to sign the type, it will be enough to call the `sign()` method.

 2. `getType()` is a method that returns the type of the expression for the given element.
-   This method is called at the indexing stage and therefore its implementation **cannot access** any information from the index.
+   This method is called at the indexing stage and therefore its implementation **cannot access** any information from the index and **must** rely only on local information.
-   If some information is needed, then it is necessary to pack the required data into a string and return an Incomplete type based on this string.
+   If you need some information, then pack the required data into a string and return an Incomplete type based on this string.

 3. `complete()` is a method that resolves an Incomplete type into a Complete type.
    All strings of Incomplete types are sequentially passed to this method, the method should return